-St. Patrick’s Day is the one day of the year where everyone you meet is Irish.
+St. Patrick’s Day, dedicated to the patron saint of Ireland who died on March 17th, is the one day of the year where everyone you meet is Irish.
 Over the last few years, it has become more and more of an international event with celebrations taking place in every corner of the globe.

 Having found ourselves in such unusual locations celebrating Paddy’s Day, we thought it would be a good idea to ask other travel bloggers “Where is the best/strangest place you’ve spent Paddy’s Day?”

 From Africa to Australia, celebrating Paddy’s Day is possible no matter what corner of the globe you are in.